Kapukurr/uw-cse581.github.io/index.md

 **Location:** CSE2 271

-**Flexible office hours:** Email Katharina and Suchin with a few times that work for you!
+**Flexible office hours:** Email Katharina and Alice with a few times that work for you!
 Office hours and any meetings outside of class will be held via Zoom.

 **This course is a quals course that counts towards the quals requirement in the human-facing bucket of the CSE PhD program.**